appsmithorg/appsmith-docs/website/docs/reference/widgets/audio-recorder.md

 AudioRecorder1.setVisibility(true)
 ```

-To perform sequential actions, utilize the `.then()` block for execution.
+To perform sequential actions, use the `.then()` block for execution.

 ```js
 AudioRecorder1.setVisibility(true).then(() => {